compromise-evident/rolling-code/README.md

 different ways to order 100 different items.
-Swapping or changing any digits or 10-digit strings in the seeds file, not only makes a difference, but a complete difference--as if a hash.
+Swapping or changing any digits or 10-digit strings in the seeds file, not only makes a difference in the code, but a complete difference--as if a hash.

 <br>
 <br>